Genentech/battery/README.md

 Components are based on R6Class to create new component you call battery::component function or use
 $extend method on any component.
-You can also create new R6 class that inherit from battery::Component but this should not be used because you will lost access to static variable inside R6Class methods.
-(you will need to access them using `self$static`)
+You can also create new R6 class that inherit from battery::Component but this should not be used because you will lost access to static variable inside R6Class methods (you will need to access them using `self$static`) and will not be able to use spy parameter to check method calls while testing your components.

 ```R
 server <- function(input, output, session) {